-Upon receipt of the final investigative report, the Hearing Officer will convene a Decision Maker panel and schedule a live hearing.
-The panel will consist of three (3) individuals selected by the Hearing Officer who have completed Decision Maker training during the current academic year.
-The Hearing Officer will designate one of the Decision Makers as Primary Decision Maker.
-Hearing Officer will notify the Complainant, Respondent, their respective advisors, Title IX Coordinator, Title IX Investigator, witnesses named in the final report, and the Decision Makers of the live hearing date within five (5) business days of receipt of the final investigative report.
+Upon completion of the final investigative report, the Hearing Decision Maker(s) will schedule a live hearing.
+The Hearing Decision Maker(s) will have completed Decision Maker training during the current academic year.
+If there are multiple Hearing Decision Maker(s), one shall be designated as the Primary Decision Maker.
+The Hearing Decision Maker(s) will notify the Complainant, Respondent, their respective advisors, Title IX Coordinator, Title IX Investigator, and witnesses named in the final report of the live hearing date.
 The live hearing date must provide the Complainant, Respondent, and their respective advisors with no less than ten (10) business days to review the final investigative report and all supporting evidence.
+(NOTE: A Hearing Officer may be utilized in addition to the Hearing Decision Maker(s).